gitsoft/SteamCMD-Linux-Game-Server-Updater/README.md

 ## Contributing

-**You don't.** 🙂 I lack time and enthusiasm for debating with stranger over issues, pull requests and additional ideas that would make this simple script into a bloated project with all sorts of dependencies.
+**You don't.** 🙂 I lack both time and will to debate with strangers over issues, pull requests and additional ideas that would make this simple script into a bloated project with all sorts of dependencies.
 You are probably a nice person - but please fuck off. 🕊️

 <p align="right">(<a href="#top">back to top</a>)</p>